gprok-esc-courses/todo-list/README.md

-# TODO LIST v.2
+# TODO LIST v.3

-Adding Bootstrap theme and users capabilities.
+Adding Objects.

-1. Create a database named todo_php2
+1. Create a database named todo_php3
 2. Import the **database.sql** file to create the table
 3. Create a user 'test' with password 'test' and grand all priviledges on this database